Skip to Main Content

 Investment property tax rules

-• Mortgage interest is fully tax-deductible
+• Mortgage interest is fully tax deductible

 However, “interest on a mortgage related to an investment property is fully deductible on [Form 1040] Schedule E for a taxpayer and can therefore be used to offset any income generated from the property,” says Pepper.
 “Investment property owners can use depreciation to their advantage, as well.“

-For a personal residence, the owner is not allowed to deduct the actual cost of the home for tax purposes, says Pepper.
-“However, for an investment property, the taxpayer will be allowed to take a deduction every year for depreciation.
-This deduction is based on the price of the house purchased and will be used to offset any income from the property.”
+For a personal residence, you cannot deduct the actual cost of the home for tax purposes.
+“However, for an investment property, the taxpayer will be allowed to take a deduction every year for depreciation,” says Pepper.
+“This deduction is based on the price of the house purchased and will be used to offset any income from the property.”

 For more on the tax implications of second homes and investment properties so that you can calculate your eligibility for tax deductions, review IRS Publication 936 and Publication 527.